fanoframework/fano-elasticsearch/README.md

-# Fano Web Framework Skeleton Application
+# Sample Web Application that loads data from Elasticsearch

-Web application skeleton using Fano Framework, Pascal web application framework
+Sample MVC web application using Fano Framework, Pascal web application framework.
+It loads data from Elasticsearch and display data to view.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.